Tips for Applying for an IRD Number in New Zealand

-Your taxpayer identification number for IRD
+Your Taxpayer Identification Number for IRD

 If you have the equivalent of an IRD number in another country (i.e. your tax number at home), then you will need to provide this for the IRD number application.
 If you do not have a tax number from home, you will need to state why.

-Evidence to prove why you are applying for an IRD number
+Evidence to Prove Why You are Applying for an IRD Number

 It’s most likely that you are applying for an IRD number because you want to work in New Zealand.
 Your Immigration NZ Application number is all IRD needs if you are applying online.
 If applying through a paper form, tick the option in Question 8 stating “For employment in New Zealand” and attach a copy of either your work visa in New Zealand or a letter of employment on the employer’s letterhead.

 Customer Due Diligence

-If you cannot provide evidence that you have a fully functional bank account in New Zealand then you have the option to provide evidence that you are a customer due diligence.
-This basically shows that you are a customer of, or will become a customer of, a New Zealand reporting entity such as a New Zealand bank.Some people may want to choose this evidence option when applying for an IRD Number prior to arriving in New Zealand.
+Some people may want to choose this evidence option when applying for an IRD Number prior to arriving in New Zealand.
 However, in most cases, banks do not allow people with a working holiday visa to open a bank account prior to arriving in New Zealand, therefore, will not allow working holidaymakers to become a customer until they are in New Zealand.
 If you consider yourself as having a special case, perhaps with a job offer already received before arriving in New Zealand, then contact your chosen bank directly to see if they will allow you to become a customer prior to arrival.
 If accepted, you can send them the IR997 Form which they must fill, sign and stamp, to be sent off as evidence of customer due diligence with your IRD application form.

-How long does it take to receive your IRD Number?
+How Long Does it Take to Receive Your IRD Number?